When we complete the internal review, there are 3 different types of decisions we can make. We can:

 • set aside the original decision and make a new decision.

-When we internally review a decision to approve your plan, we look at whether we have made the correct or preferable decision based on the facts and circumstances at the time we make our internal review decision.
+When we conduct an internal review of the original decision to approve your plan, we look at the decision we’ve made.
+We do this based on the evidence we have at the time we make our internal review decision.
+We call the decision that fits best, based on NDIS laws, the preferable decision.

 When would we confirm the original decision?